poole/hyde/hydejack/_posts/2016-03-08-introducing-hydejack.md

 redirect_from: /2016/03/08/introducing-hydejack/
 ---

+Unlike Hyde, Hydejack is very opinionated about how you are going to use it.

 ## Features
-Unlike Hyde, it's very opinionated about how you are going to use it.

 Features include:

 * Touch-enabled sidebar / drawer for mobile, including fallback when JS is disabled.